-Strategic Objective 1: A vibrant, connected and safe community A city with high community participation
+Strategic Objective 1: A vibrant, connected and safe community

-Priority Action Summary Status Advocate for increased employment opportunities, particularly for vulnerable community groups Develop actions for the Mayoral Youth Employment Taskforce to advocate for improved local levels of youth employment and engagement The final meeting of the Mayoral Youth Employment Taskforce Action Plan was held in October, followed by the launch of an action plan on 13 November.
-The action plan consists of four actions which will be implemented throughout 2018.
-Manage the state-funded Community Revitalising (Postcode) Project to increase employment opportunities for the long-term unemployed and disadvantaged members of the community The major highlight for this quarter was engagement with the Adecco Group utilising the 1% prototype for a particular client.
+Priority Action Advocate for increased Develop actions for the Mayor employment opportunities, Taskforce to advocate for imprement particularly for vulnerable employment and engagement ised tunities, ierable Summary Status Develop actions for the Mayoral Youth Employment Tastforce to advocate for improved local levels of youth employment and engagement The final meeting of the Mayoral Youth Employment Taskforce Action Plan was held in October, followed by the launch of an action plan on 13 November.
+The action plan consists of four actions which will be implemented throughout 2018. • Manage the state-fund (Postcode) Project to in for the long-term unem of the community Manage the state-funded Community Revitalising (Postcode) Project to increase employment opportunities for the long-term unemployed and disadvantaged members of the community The major highlight for this quarter was engagement with the Adecco Group utilising the 1% prototype for a particular client.
 Over several meetings and jobseeker sessions on behalf of their client - including a specially developed LEAN activity - 18 jobseekers were provisionally accepted.
 To date, this has not been confirmed due to their client unexpectedly putting the positions on hold.
-This group of 'work ready' jobseekers are still being assisted through Adecco and other avenues.
-Deliver a welcoming library service and increase engagement opportunities to enhance learning, reading and literacy at all life stages Develop specific programs to increase library engagement by older residents and those new to the community 40.8% increase in participation in library programs delivered, with 9,649 total program participants during the quarter.
-Library Services partnered with Dandenong Neighbourhood House to run Robotics for Seniors sessions at Dandenong Library.
+This group of 'work ready' jobseekers are still being assisted through Adecco and other avenues. • Deliver a welcoming library Develop specific progra service and increase by older residents and t engagement opportunities to Develop specific programs to increase library engagement by older residents and those new to the community 40.8% increase in participation in library programs delivered, with 9,649 total program participants during the quarter. • emence rearings records and literacy at all life stages Library Services partnered with Dandenong Neighbourhood House to run Robotics for Seniors sessions at Dandenong Library.
 A total of 28 people attended.
 Understanding your Pension and Learn Smartphones and Facebook sessions were delivered, targeted at Seniors.
 A total of 80 people attended.
 17 Coffee Club sessions were delivered with 126 attendances over the quarter.